 Sex after pregnancy happens.
 Honestly.
-First, however, vaginal soreness and sheer exhaustion are likely to take a toll.
-Whether you're in the mood or sexual intimacy is the last thing on your mind, here's what you need to know about sex after pregnancy.
+First, however, vaginal soreness and exhaustion might take a toll.
+Whether you're in the mood or you feel as though intimacy is the last thing on your mind, here's what you need to know about sex after pregnancy.

 After the baby is born, how soon can I have sex?

 While there's no required waiting period before you can have sex again, many health care providers recommend waiting to have sex until four to six weeks after delivery, regardless of the delivery method.
 The risk of having a complication after delivery is highest during the first two weeks after delivery.
 But waiting will also give your body time to heal.
 In addition to postpartum discharge and vaginal tears, you might experience fatigue, vaginal dryness, pain and low sexual desire.
 If you had a vaginal tear that required surgical repair, you might need to wait longer.

 Hormonal changes might leave your vagina dry and tender, especially if you're breast-feeding.
 You might experience some pain during sex if you're healing from an episiotomy or perineal tears.

 To ease discomfort during sex:

 - Seek pain relief.
 Take pain-relieving steps beforehand, such as emptying your bladder, taking a warm bath or taking an over-the-counter pain reliever.
 If you experience burning afterward, apply ice wrapped in a small towel to the area.